qvarforth/trackdirect/README.md

 Please note that the instructions is not intended to be something that you can follow exactly without any adaptions.
 See the instructions as initial tips on how the tools can be used, and read the code to get a deeper understanding.

-Further down you will find some information how to install trackdirect with Docker and Docker-Compose.
+Further down you will find some information how to install trackdirect with Docker and Docker Compose.

 ### Prerequisites